Byron Buxton Player Props: Twins vs. Athletics

 Byron Buxton At The Plate

-- Buxton has driven in a run in 21 games this year (28.4%), including 10 games with more than one RBI (13.5%).
-He has also driven in three or more of his team's runs in four contests.
+- Buxton has had at least one RBI in 29.3% of his games this season (22 of 75), with two or more RBI 10 times (13.3%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.